Sakthi-Maan/bcd_web_calendar_schedular/README.md

-# bdc_web_calendar_schedular
+# bdc_web_calendar_schedular - Schools and industrial estates

 INTRODUCTION

-A project which plays 1330 thirukural and user defined audio files based on web and bcd switch inputs and schedules done by user
+A project which plays 1330 thirukural and user defined audio files based on web according to the scheduled time and predefined audios in the database , also using bcd switch inputs and schedules done by user
 ```Languages Used : Html,css,js,php,mysql and python```

 FEATURES